During Cyclone Ockhi, lack of early warnings and at-sea communication devices left fisherfolk helpless - Firstpost

 There are many other schemes, programmes, and projects that were approved and fast-tracked after 2004 to prepare for such calamities.
 Take for instance the $236-million World Bank-funded Tamil Nadu and Puducherry Coastal Disaster Risk Reduction Project, which was approved in 2013 and is supposed to draw to a close in June this year.
 According to the latest implementation status and a results report dated 29 November, 2017, the project had a target to provide 5,000 fishermen with communication network equipment but no progress has been made so far.
 On the other hand, of the 450 proposed early warning systems only 273 have been installed.
 In the latest report, the progress rating of the project development objective was downgraded from "satisfactory" to "moderately satisfactory".
 Meanwhile, news of high-level efforts continue to come in.
 An exclusive disaster response force was set up in Tamil Nadu last November, and in its latest budget in March, the state government approved a sum of Rs 786 crore for the State Disaster Response Fund for 2018-19.
 But as seen in the case of Ockhi, implementation of these projects on the ground leaves much to be desired.

-Click here to read Part 1: Months after Cyclone Ockhi, Tamil Nadu fisherfolks' families allege government apathy in recovering bodies
+Read Part 1: Months after Cyclone Ockhi, Tamil Nadu fisherfolks' families allege government apathy in recovering bodies

+Read Part 3: Four months after Cyclone Ockhi, survivors and kin of deceased still counting losses, awaiting compensation

-(Ayswarya Murthy is a Chennai-based freelance writer and a member of 101Reporters.com, a pan-India network of grassroots reporters.
-She tweets @Luvnbeer)
+The author is a Chennai-based freelance writer and a member of 101Reporters.com, a pan-India network of grassroots reporters.
+She tweets @Luvnbeer